dcac/dcac.github.io/_posts/features/2016-03-02-the-black-mark-of-the-2016-oscars.md

 excerpt: "The 88th Academy Awards will go down in history for bluntly and relentlessly addressing the #OscarSoWhite issue.
 But did Chris Rock help or hurt the cause?"
 essay_subject: false
 author: christopherr
-addressee: "Future Black Acting Nominees"
+addressee: "Future Black Oscar Nominees"
 comments: true
 categories:
   - features